jamschutz/blog-site/_notes/on-play.md

 - "So, these are the two poles of the idea-- (relative) stasis and change.
 The first, stasis, corresponding to the "possibility space" we're all accustomed to spatializing and theorizing about.
 The second, _change_, corresponding to the SHIFTING, to the Time aspect of play, its music."

 - "The way we each, individually, choose to engage objects in spacetime, describes the curvature of that spacetime, and it will be DIFFERENT for each player, because we are attracted to different things with differing degrees of intensity"

+- "as long as the space is forever shifting, the particular instance of it that we are experiencing _right now_ cannot be counted as a mere repetition, and is _always a unique natural occurence_.
+We must tune into the _play_ experience, to experience even the same computational "game state" as two totally different things when we encounter it at two different times in our life...
+Allow our body to be the medium..."
+    - i guess this dovetails with lantz's ideas of games as ever shifting / unstable systems of play; that anything can happen therein is part of their magic. true of all play! interesting to feel this on the macro level (minecraft, the world as ever-destructible, reproducible), but also the micro (playing with an orchestra)

 ## Links still to check out